-The CPU world is currently the best it has ever been.
+The CPU world is currently the finest it has ever been.
 AMD and Intel’s recent years of competition have resulted in lower prices, more cores, and higher clock speeds.
 Whether you go with the red team or the blue team, you are unlikely to go wrong.

 Table of ContentsShow